The free, award-winning Brush DJ app makes brushing your teeth fun! Watch the video to see all its features : )

 This policy, together with our terms and conditions of use, sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

-For the purpose of the Data Protection Act 1998 (the Act), the data controller is Ben Underwood.
+For the purpose of the Data Protection Act 1998 (the Act) and the 2018 General Data Protection Regulation, the data controller is Ben Underwood.